tuna2908/learning-html-css/src/Components/htmlDocs.md

     - eg:  https://www.w3schools.com/html/default.asp - define address to access the doc default.asp
            https://www.w3schools.com/ - define address to access the html index.html

-- syntax: <span>scheme://prefix.domain:port/path/filename<span>
+- syntax: <span>scheme://prefix.domain:port/PATH/filename<span>
-    scheme - defines the type of Internet service (most common is http or https) prefix - defines a domain prefix (default for http is www) domain - defines the Internet domain name (like w3schools.com) port - defines the port number at the host (default for http is 80) path - defines a path at the server (If omitted: the root directory of the site) filename - defines the name of a document or resource
+    scheme - defines the type of Internet service (most common is http or https) prefix - defines a domain prefix (default for http is www) domain - defines the Internet domain name (like w3schools.com) port - defines the port number at the host (default for http is 80) PATH - defines a path at the server (If omitted: the root directory of the site) filename - defines the name of a document or resource

 - ref: https://www.w3schools.com/html/html_urlencode.asp